TrialAndErrror/diesel-learn/NOTES.md

 On the `ToDo` model, there is a String field used for holding text of a ToDo.
 For Groceries, we want to capture `name` and `amount` for each Grocery entry.
 I chose to use owned String values as the fields to represent these data points.
 We could make `amount` a numeric type, probably an unsigned int or float would work for most things.
 But I used a String so that the user can enter in any measurement notes or units along with their numbers, to make things clearer. i.e. (Bagels: "2-4") or (Flour: "6 cups").

 To implement this change, We change the `Todo` struct to be named `Grocery` and we want to change a few fields.
 Instead of `text`, I want to have a name for the grocery and an amount.
 They're both freeform string fields, so we just use owned `String` fields here to get it up and running.
 We update the `NewTodo` to reflect the fields we need to take in from the user, `name` and `amount`.
-Finally, we look at the schema and need to update the
+Finally, we look at the schema and need to use diesel to generate a new schema for us.

+Having trouble, making sure that I'm actually creating the right table name in the migrations files.dock

+Turns out, I was having trouble installing some of the diesel dependencies because of a missing C library.
+Funny enough, it's because i'm using cargo and rust tooling from a nix package, and they don't include extra stuff that most people might not need.
+But, of course, there's a diesel-cli package on nix as well, which is set up perfectly for running diesel.
+So we use `nix run nixpkgs#diesel-cli` for our diesel commands.

+However, this project provides a helpful docker container for running diesel commands inside your environment.
+Just run `docker compose run diesel-lean` to spin that up to a shell with your .env variables and diesel set up.

+`diesel setup` and then `diesel migration generate <migration_name>` gets you a pair of up and down migrations that you can edit to make sure your data is working.

+If you run a migration, and then want to change it, you need to `diesel migration redo` to unapply and reapply the changes.
+The reason you can't just do `run` again is that the database looks at the names of the migrations you have and says "I already ran those, i'm not going to look at them".
+So if you make changes, the DB won't apply those changes unless you remove and re-apply the migration.

+Had to go into the backend and check on the database, turns out it's harder to get in using docker compose than just the dockerfile itself.
+UIse `docker exec -ti databasel-diesel /bin/bash`,

+Once into the pg container you can use `psql -U diesel` to log into psql as the diesel user that we defined in other files.
+Use `\d <table_name>` to view the info of your table.
+You should see the fields properly configured.

+# Input and Output
+Now let's figure out how to get some data into the database.
+I made some changes to the main.rs to use our new structs from the models file.
+New Grocery derives Insertable to handle being able to insert new records using this struct.
+Schema.rs should be be updated at this point, so take a look there and make sure the fields are what you wanted.

+Found some deprecation warnings and missing imports, so made the commits and moved on.